 – Turo Press Release

-- Car host offers curbside deliver to save you time.
+- Car Host offers curbside delivery to save you time.

-- Host must have a proven track record with good reviews.
+- The host must have a proven track record with good reviews.

 - Only newer cars are considered.

 - All cars must have features that are convenient for business travellers.

 Booking a car is done via Turo.com or on their app (Android | iOS).
 Regardless of whether you are travelling for work or not but are interested in the “Business” selection you need to toggle the new filter – Cars for Business Travel – on.
 The list will then be reduced to only those cars that match the above criteria.

 For online users, the filter is shown in the left margin after you run your initial search query.
 Once applied, the filter removes any non-conforming cars, leaving the ones that do and marks them with a Business Class logo.

 If you are on the App, click filters once you have run the search and select this option.